 Not a gay old time.

 Bruno (2009): 4 out of 10: I have to admit I am more than a bit disappointed here.
-Bruno has its share of laugh out loud moments but it simply does not have those great memorable scenes that made Borat such a treat.
+Bruno has its share of laugh out loud moments, but it does not have those great memorable scenes that made Borat such a treat.

 One cannot help comparing Bruno to Borat since in many ways they are the same story.
 Borat worked because the character was, at least on a movie logic level, believable.
 He was played as an innocent whom one could root for; even if he had some terrible values upon reflection.
 He was a lovable character.